How to Help a Methylphenidate Addict

 - Those in treatment are separated from the everyday environment that may have been contributing to the substance abuse problem to begin with.

-Outpatient treatment provides the benefit of taking the individual through the treatment process while allowing him to live at home and continue to work.
+Outpatient care and treatment provides the benefit of taking the individual through the treatment process while allowing him to live at home and continue to work.

 An addiction specialist or doctor can help you determine the right type of treatment for your situation.
-However, it's important to note that withdrawal from methylphenidate can result in, or worsen, depression or other mental health illnesses.
-Inpatient care can prove especially beneficial for those recovering from an addiction to methylphenidate, as concurrent mental health conditions can be treated simultaneously.
+However, it's important to note that withdrawal can result in, or worsen, depression or other mental health illnesses.
+Inpatient care can prove especially beneficial for those recovering from an addiction to methylphenidate, as concurrent mental health conditions and concerns can be treated simultaneously.

 Methylphenidate Help question 6